ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

     -- 'Backtrace' backtraces are collected according to the configured -- 'BacktraceMechanism's.
     --
-    -- WARNING: You may want to use 'throwIO' instead so that your pure code -- stays exception-free.
+    -- WARNING: If you are in an `IO` context you may want to rather use 'throwIO' instead so that your pure code -- stays exception-free.
     throw :: HasCallStack => forall (r :: RuntimeRep). forall (a :: TYPE r). forall e.
             Exception e => e -> a